johnoclockdk/CssCompiler/README.md

 - Update NuGet packages in your projects.
 - Automatically download the latest version of the compiler from GitHub releases.

+## Requirements
+- .NET 6.0 or higher must be installed on your system to run CssCompiler.

 ## Usage
 To use CssCompiler, follow these steps:

 1. Clone or download this repository to your local machine.

 2. Build the project using your preferred C# development environment.
+Ensure that .NET 6.0 or higher is installed and used for the build process.

 3. Run the compiled executable in the command line with the following options:
    - To compile a specific project: `CssCompiler.exe <path_to_project_folder>`
    - To compile all projects in the current directory: `CssCompiler.exe`